Chapter 4: Introduction

 Vaudeville's widespread reach made it a powerful testing ground for musical appeal.
 The industry even coined the phrase “Will it play in Peoria?” referring to the Illinois city whose demographics and location made it a bellwether for national taste, standing in as the quintessential middle-American town.
 If a song or act succeeded in Peoria, it was believed to have broad appeal nationwide.

-This mutually beneficial relationship between vaudeville and Tin Pan Alley helped embed popular music in everyday American life, while also revealing the growing power of promotion and celebrity in forming musical success.
+The partnership between vaudeville and Tin Pan Alley helped embed popular music in everyday American life, while also revealing the growing power of promotion and celebrity in forming musical success.
 They demonstrate that Tin Pan Alley depended not only on musical creativity but also on an incessant and evolving approach to getting songs into the ears and eventually the homes of the American public.

 "After the Ball"